aresbustinzanguyen/hangman-recreation/README.md

 # Hangman
 Recreation of the game Hangman with added functions.

-// Development of game in C++ by Athena Bustinza-Nguyen
+// Development of game in C++ by Ares Bustinza-Nguyen